Why I am no longer a Republican.

 We are in this world but are not to be of this world (1 John 2:15).
 We can be involved in politics, but we should not be obsessed with politics.
 Ultimately, we are to be heavenly minded, more concerned with the things of God than the things of this world (Colossians 3:1-2).
 As believers in Jesus Christ, we are all members of the same political party — monarchists who are waiting for their King to return (Revelation 19:11-16).

-May the presidential election this November, with the seeming choice being between two horribly flawed candidates, cause us to truly look to Jesus alone as our hope.
+May every election, with the seeming choice being between two horribly flawed candidates, cause us to truly look to Jesus alone as our hope.

 S. Michael Houdmann